crowdfavorite/wp-social/README.md

 3. Post edit screen settings: broadcast the post, manually import comments, view a log of imported items

 4. Send customized broadcasts to each social account

-5. View of replies imported from Twitter as comments, @anywhere support

 ## Upgrade Notice